Kimberley Western Australia: We hiked, canoed and cruised

 We travelled further to Wyndham.
 It's a small town surrounded by the Cambridge Gulf, mangrove swamps, and mud flats.
 Wyndham is the oldest and was once the largest town in the Kimberley Western Australia.
 During the gold rush, Tennant Creek had six pubs.
 But today, the population is under a thousand and there is no pub.
 View from the Five Rivers Lookout.

 On our journey back from Wyndham, we crossed the mighty Ord River using the Ivanhoe Crossing.
-It’s a popular spot for photos, picnics, and fishing for barramundi.
-However, swimming is not safe because of the danger of crocodiles.
+It's a popular spot for photos, picnics, and fishing for barramundi.
+However, swimming is not safe because of the presence of crocodiles.

 Keep River National Park

-Keep River National Park is not in the Kimberley Western Australia, it is in the Northern Territory about 70 kilometres from Kununurra and 420 from Darwin.
+Keep River National Park is not in the Kimberley region Australia, it is in the Northern Territory about 70 kilometres from Kununurra and 420 from Darwin.
 The landscape is stunning and looks like a lusher Bungle Bungles.
 The walks are along sandstone escarpments, ridges, and gorges.
 There are two camping sites with basic facilities and fantastic hiking trails.

 The Cockatoo Lagoon is a beautiful part of Keep River National Park.
 There are picnic areas.
 But you can't swim in the lagoon.
 It's because there can be both freshwater and saltwater crocodiles.